brylevkirill/notes/interesting recent papers.md

   - `video` <https://channel9.msdn.com/Events/Neural-Information-Processing-Systems-Conference/Neural-Information-Processing-Systems-Conference-NIPS-2016/Blazing-the-trails-before-beating-the-path-Sample-efficient-Monte-Carlo-planning> (Grill)

 ----
+#### ["Dual Policy Iteration"](https://arxiv.org/abs/1805.10755) Sun, Gordon, Boots, Bagnell
+>	"Recently, a novel class of Approximate Policy Iteration algorithms such as ExIt and AlphaGo-Zero have demonstrated impressive practical performance.
+This new family of algorithms maintains, and alternately optimizes, two policies: a fast, reactive policy (e.g., a deep neural network) deployed at test time, and a slow, non-reactive policy (e.g., Tree Search), that can plan multiple steps ahead.
+The reactive policy is updated under supervision from the non-reactive policy, while the non-reactive policy is improved with guidance from the reactive policy.
+In this work we study this Dual Policy Iteration strategy in an alternating optimization framework and provide a convergence analysis that extends existing API theory."
+>	"We also develop a special instance of this framework which reduces the update of non-reactive policies to model-based optimal control using learned local models, and provides a theoretically sound way of unifying model-free and model-based RL approaches with unknown dynamics.
+We demonstrate the efficacy of our approach on various continuous control Markov Decision Processes."

 #### ["Learning Generalized Reactive Policies using Deep Neural Networks"](https://arxiv.org/abs/1708.07280) Groshev, Tamar, Srivastava, Abbeel
   `learning to guide planning` `using available environment model` `search-based policy iteration`
 >	"learning a reactive policy that imitates execution traces produced by a planner"